 - Kegel exercise.
 Use this exercise to tone your pelvic floor muscles, which support the uterus, bladder, small intestine and rectum.
+When practiced regularly, Kegel exercises can help reduce urinary and anal incontinence.
 Contract your pelvic floor muscles, as if you're attempting to stop urinating midstream.
 Hold for up to 10 seconds and release, relaxing for 10 seconds between contractions.
 Aim for at least three sets of 10 repetitions a day.
 Avoid Kegel exercises when urinating.

 When you're caring for a newborn, finding time for exercise can be challenging.
 Hormonal changes can make you emotional and some days you might feel too tired for a full workout.
 But don't give up.
 Seek the support of your partner, family and friends.
 Schedule time for physical activity.
 Exercise with a friend to stay motivated.
 Include your baby, either in a stroller while you walk or lying next to you on the floor while you do abdominal exercises.

-Exercise after pregnancy might not be easy — but it can do wonders for your well-being, as well as give you the energy you need to care for your newborn.
+Exercise after pregnancy might not be easy — but it can do wonders for your well-being, and give you the energy you need to care for your newborn.

 See more In-depth

-- Frequently asked questions.
-Labor, delivery and postpartum care FAQ 131.
-Exercise after pregnancy.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Exercise-After-Pregnancy.
-Accessed July 5, 2016.
+- FAQs: Exercise after pregnancy.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/exercise-after-pregnancy.
+Accessed Nov.
+16, 2021.